sen-choi/melonland/README.md

 * Parts of the background have been removed to be less distracting
 * Added a white outline around a black element on a purple background
 * Clickable images no longer turn unreadably white on hover

+The userstyles.world page for this userstyle is https://userstyles.world/style/20838/sens-melonland-forum-tweaks-v0-1-4